Take Me Home (Cher song): Release and reception

 "Take Me Home" was released in the United States as a 12-inch single at a 33 ⅓ rpm by Casablanca Records, containing the original version of "Take Me Home" and B-side "Wasn't It Good".
 Therefore, it served as the album's lead single.
 Promotional versions were also sent to radio stations in the United States with a different coloring on the vinyl, although with the same track listing.
 In Germany and France, the vinyl was pressed by Philips and branded as a "Super Single" and substituted "Wasn't It Good" with "My Song (Far Too Gone)".
 Some international pressings' vinyl sleeves had the same image as that of its parent album printed, featuring Cher dressed in a "gilded Viking warrior get-up", a winged bikini bottom, wings and a gold scabbard attached to her hip.
 UGO Networks' K. Thor Jensen considered the sleeve to be her "bad taste highwater mark", and named her outfit "Flash Gordon-esque".
 In the United Kingdom, when "Wasn't It Good" was issued as a vinyl single, "Take Me Home" served as its B-side.

 The staff of Billboard magazine picked it as a recommended disco single and wrote: "[The song] is an upbeat, cleanly produced sound with a light, easy melody.
 It's sure to catch the ears of the disco set."
+The Cash Box critic noted that Cher had "discovered disco", highlighting that "a danceable beat (...) is bolstered by Cher's dynamic singing", with a "whirlwind string arrangement" adding emotion.
 A reviewer for AllMusic singled out the track from its parent album, feeling it was one of its "track picks".
 Having spent in total 20 weeks on the US Billboard Hot 100, "Take Me Home" peaked at number eight, thus making it Cher's first top 10 single since 1974's "Dark Lady".
 It also entered its component charts of Adult Contemporary, Hot Dance Club Play (now the Hot Dance Club Songs) and Hot Soul Singles (now Hot R&B/Hip-Hop Songs) charts, respectively, at numbers 19, two and 21.
 It was certified Gold in the United States by the Recording Industry Association of America (RIAA) on May 3, 1979.
 Billboard ran an article on Cher's biggest hits on the Hot 100, where "Take Me Home" was listed as the eleventh.
 The single was a hit in Canada, where it reached the top 10 on the charts.
 In New Zealand it reached number 49 and stayed for two weeks before leaving the chart.